CoderAllan/SqlServerSearcher/README.md

 - [x] Display metadata about the connected server
 - [ ] Right-click in treeview to find all references
 - [x] Right-click in treeview to show content of stored procedure or function
-- [ ] When matches are found in the definition of stored procedures and functions, then highlight the matches
+- [x] Highlight the matches found in the definition of stored procedures and functions
+- [ ] Implement Find in the view definition dialog

 Screenshots
 ----